hmalphettes/vmc-knife/README.md

 Note that vmc_knife's start/stop/restart only sends the command to vcap's cloud_controller.
 It does not try to poll it to see if the command was successful.

-In progress:
+Delete data-services and apps in the recipe:

+    vmc_knife delete-all

-Accessing the data-services:
+### Accessing the data-services:
 Assuming that vmc_knife is able to locate the cloud_controller.yml and mongo binary:

     vmc_knife data-shell mongo1